 A chargeable person or company listed as a designated liable person may incur a Local Property Tax (LPT) generated surcharge.
 The LPT surcharge is 10% of your Income Tax, Corporation Tax (CT), and, or Capital Gains Tax (CGT) liability.

 - the LPT return that was due has not been filed and an Income Tax, CT or CGT Return is filed

 - there are outstanding LPT liabilities at the date of filing the Income Tax, CT or CGT Return

 - any LPT due is not being paid in accordance with an agreed payment arrangement.

-We may cap the LPT generated surcharge providing the following conditions are met:
+Revenue may cap the LPT generated surcharge providing the following conditions are met:

 - the LPT generated surcharge is higher than the combined LPT liabilities outstanding

-- the person has filed the LPT return
+- the person has filed the LPT Return

 - the person has paid any outstanding LPT, or enters into an agreed payment arrangement.